11_27_2025

 Summary

-This article addresses the crucial issue of water quality, explaining how the responsibility for its safety is shared between different actors.
-The chain of responsibility is analysed: from the waterworks manager, responsible up to the meter, to the homeowner or condominium administrator, responsible for the internal system (the 'last mile”).
-With the introduction of the new D.Lgs 18/2023, the figure of the Internal Water Distribution Manager (GIDI) is defined, who has precise obligations of risk assessment and management.
-The article explores the potential hazards (biological, chemical, physical) that can arise in the private network and emphasises how DKR acts as a strategic partner to ensure water quality at the point of use, offering technology and advice to fulfil regulatory obligations.
+This article addresses the crucial issue of water quality, explaining how the responsibility for its safety is shared among various stakeholders.
+The chain of responsibility is analysed: from the water utility, responsible up to the meter, to the homeowner or condominium administrator, responsible for the internal plumbing (the 'last mile”).
+With the introduction of the new Legislative Decree 18/2023, the figure of the Internal Water Distribution Manager (GIDI) is defined, who has specific obligations for risk assessment and management.
+The article explores the potential dangers (biological, chemical, physical) that can arise in the private network and highlights how DKR positions itself as a strategic partner to ensure water quality at the point of use, offering technologies and consultancy for compliance with regulatory obligations.

-We turn on the tap and expect that the water that comes out of it is pure, safe and tastes good.
-This trust is well placed, thanks to a system of strict controls and European and national regulations that guarantee very high standards.
+We turn on the tap and expect the water that comes out to be pure, safe, and pleasant-tasting.
+This trust is well-founded, thanks to a system of rigorous controls and European and national regulations that guarantee very high standards.
 But who exactly is the guarantor of this quality?
-The answer is more complex than you think.
-The journey of water from source to our glass is a long one and the responsibility for its safety is a chain involving several links, each with precise duties.
+The answer is more complex than one might think.
+The journey of water from its source to our glass is a long one, and the responsibility for its safety is a chain that involves multiple links, each with precise duties.

-With the entry into force of the new Legislative Decree 18/2023, repealing the previous Legislative Decree 31/2001, the regulatory framework has evolved, placing even more emphasis on risk assessment and liability in the last, critical stretch of distribution: that within buildings.
+With the entry into force of the new Legislative Decree 18/2023, repealing the previous Legislative Decree 31/2001, the regulatory framework has evolved, placing even more emphasis on risk assessment and responsibility in the last, critical stage of distribution: that within buildings.

-The first and most important person responsible for water quality is the water utility.
-Whether it is a public or private company or a partnership, its task is to ensure that the water meets all legal parameters up to the point of delivery, i.e. to the building's meter.
+The primary and fundamental body responsible for water quality is the water utility provider.
+Whether it is a public, private company or a partnership, its task is to ensure that the water meets all legal parameters up to the point of delivery, meaning at the building's water meter.

 To do so, the manager is subject to a double level of control: